eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 The gRPC stubs are wrapped by a **convenience layer** class derived from `Service` that contains all the methods of the underlying protocol buffer specification.

 {{% alert title="Info" %}}
-The convencience layer of C++ is abit more extensive than in Python.
+The convenience layer of C++ is a bit more extensive than in Python.
 The complexity of gRPC's async API is hidden behind individual `AsyncGrpcFacade` implementations which need to be implemented manually.
 Have a look at the `SeatService` of the `SeatAdjusterApp` example and its `SeatServiceAsyncGrpcFacade`.
 {{% /alert %}}

 {{< tabpane langEqualsHeader=true >}}
-{{< tab "Python" >}}
+{{< tab "Python">}}

 class SeatService(Service):
     def __init__(self):
         super().__init__()